ProseMirror/rfcs/text/0000-history-tracers.md

 When you create a transaction that contains some traceable steps, you use the `tracers` metadata key to add this information to the transaction.
 It holds an array of `Tracer` objects, each of which has an index that points at a step in the transaction, a tag that identifies the kind of tracer it is, and optionally an additional value of arbitrary type that provides further information.

+Both the `Tracer` class and the `tracers` metadata key are exported from prosemirror-state.

 The undo history stores these tracers along with the steps, and When it creates a transaction that undoes or redoes some steps, it includes the relevant tracers in that transaction.
 An `event` property on tracers can be used to see what kind of transaction this is—it initially holds `"do"` in the user-created transaction, `"undo"` when the transaction undoes the step, and `"redo"` when it redoes it again.

+The collab module, when it rebases local traced steps over remote steps, will first apply the inverse of the steps with an event type of `"rebase-invert"`, and then, after the remote steps (if the step can still be applied) re-apply them with a type of `"rebase-reapply"`.

 # Reference-level explanation